 As a PGSS teaching assistant/counselor, you will interact more closely and spend more time with the PGSS student participants than anyone else associated with the program.
 You will be required to devote much time and energy to a variety of activities, from classes and labs during the day to social activities and homework assistance at night.
 You will help to shepherd some of the most talented students of science and math from the Commonwealth of Pennsylvania through one of their most important periods of social, emotional and intellectual development.
 By the end of the program, you will not regret the investment of time that you have made.
 In fact, many former TAs and counselors consider their time with PGSS to be among the most fulfilling experiences of their lives.

-To view the official posting for this job, simply click here.
+To view the official posting for this job (please ignore the dates), simply click here.

 For any inquiries related to employment at PGSS, please do not hesitate to send questions to our help address.

 Broadly speaking, the two major areas of responsibility are academic and residential.
 Academically, you will be the TA for a core course, a team project, and a lab (except for math TAs).
 You will most likely also be the TA for one elective course, although it could be anywhere in the range from zero to two depending on the course offerings available for your year's program.
 Being a TA for a class means attending all of the meetings, ensuring that students are present and attentive, helping out with manual techniques (for lab or team project) when needed, grading any homework or lab reports, and providing individual or group help sessions as necessary.